thevenice/Express/README.md

   <h3>Express Middleware</h3>
   <ul>
     <li>
-      Middleware functions are functions the have functions that have access to request and response object.
+      Middleware functions are functions that have access to request and response object.
 Express has built in Middleware but it also comes from 3rd party packages as well as custom middleware
     </li>